dgc-network/dgc-contract-backup/docs/source/application_developer_guide.rst

 -------------

-This procedure requires a compiled ``intkey-multiply.wasm`` smart contract, as described in :ref:`writing-sabre-sm-label`.
+This procedure requires a compiled ``intkey-multiply.wasm`` smart contract, as described in :ref:`writing-smart-sm-label`.
 The Docker Compose file in this procedure sets up shared volumes so that the ``.wasm`` file can be shared between your host system and the appropriate Docker containers.